|Skip Links | Access/General | Site Map|

 FASS626 Feminist Literary and Cultural Theory

 This short series of lunchtime lectures has been set up in response to a recent upsurge in demand for more teaching and debate on the history, theory and practice of feminist scholarship from both undergraduate and postgraduate students.
-It has therefore been decided to make these lectures 'open' and accessible (i.e., interested UG as well MA and PhD students will all be invited to attend) .
+It has therefore been decided to make these lectures 'open' and accessible (ie interested UG as well MA and PhD students will all be invited to attend).
 The purpose of the lectures is to provide information on the history and politics of a range of feminist schools/approaches along with their associated methodology / textual practice since the evolution of feminist scholarship over the past 40 years is arguably becoming lost to new generations of feminist scholars.
 The lectures will be given by a consortium of colleagues from across the Faculty but with a focus on the way in which feminism has impacted on the analysis of literature and culture.
-The different schools/approaches to be discussed are likely to include: materialist feminisms; post-structuralist feminism; feminism and psychoanalysis; 'French Feminism'; feminism in performance; queer theory.
+The different schools/approaches to be discussed will vary from year to year but will include several of the following: materialist feminisms; post-structuralist feminism; feminism and psychoanalysis; 'French Feminism'; feminism and masculinity studies; feminism in performance; queer theory.
+A full lecture list will be widely publicised in due course.

 NB Please also note that several 'feminist' modules are available to both undergraduate and postgraduate students from across the Faculty under the auspices of the Centre for Gender and Women's Studies (CGWS) through the Sociology Department.
 Students from all FASS departments are welcome to sign up for these courses.
 Contact Dr Celia Roberts or Dr Imogen Tyler for more details.